netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO**

-- start writing sections on "Path Selection"
-- Section on QUIC-specific advantages.
+- Section on QUIC-specific advantages?

 --- middle

 # Introduction

-Path aware networks (PAN) can provide many detailed metadata about available paths, such as geographic location, legal authoroties, hardware, fees, or many other properties.
+Path aware networks (PAN) can provide many detailed metadata about available paths, such as latency, bandwidth, MTU, geographic location, or many other properties.

 Even when just one path is used, this allows selecting the best path for each use case while providing a suitable backup